 Over the past 18 years, Ted Lothstein – an experienced DUI defense lawyer and criminal lawyer in NH – has earned a well-deserved reputation for winning high-profile cases, both in court and on appeals.
 His victories as an NH DUI defense lawyer and criminal lawyer have been widely reported in publications like the Boston Globe, the Concord Monitor, the Nashua Telegraph, and the national Criminal Law Reporter.
 When you need help in and out of the courtroom, Attorney Lothstein can put his expertise and experience to work for you in New Hampshire’s District Courts and Superior Courts, as well as the New Hampshire Supreme Court.

-As a Litigation Support Attorney with the New Hampshire Public Defender, NH DUI defense lawyer and criminal lawyer Theodore Lothstein has taught seminars on the art and science of DWI defense to hundreds of New Hampshire lawyers, including CLE (Continuing Legal Education) programs sponsored by the New Hampshire Association of Criminal Defense Lawyers (Oct.
-19, 2007; May 19, 2006; May 21, 2004); the New Hampshire Bar Association (Dec.
+As a Litigation Support Attorney with the New Hampshire Public Defender, NH DUI defense lawyer and criminal lawyer Theodore Lothstein has taught seminars on the art and science of DWI defense to hundreds of New Hampshire lawyers.
+Click on the links to read the Agenda for some of these programs, which include CLE (Continuing Legal Education) programs sponsored by the New Hampshire Association of Criminal Defense Lawyers (Oct.
+19, 2007; May 19, 2006; May 21, 2004); the New Hampshire Bar Association (May 15, 2014; Dec.
+2, 2011; Dec.
 3, 2008; Dec.
 7, 2005 and Feb.
-15, 2002); and Lorman Education Services (2006).
+15, 2002); Massachusetts Continuing Legal Education (Dec.
+9, 2010), and Lorman Education Services (2006).
 As an Adjunct Professor at Plymouth State University, Theodore Lothstein taught the “Criminal Adjudication” course in the criminal justice department in 2011 and 2012.
 As an Adjunct Professor at St. Anselm College, Theodore Lothstein has taught courses in the criminal justice department in 2007 (Special Topics in Criminal Justice) and 2008 (Comparative Constitutional Law).